tjtaylorjr/manavault/README.md

 <br>

-<h3>Spark is a collection tracking and deck building tool for Magic: the Gathering.</h3>
+<h3 align="center">Spark is a collection tracking and deck building tool for Magic: the Gathering.</h3>

 <br>